Project: The Vancouver Project II

 Pacific Northwest and Texas-based artists Ginger Geyer, Roger Feldman, Kathy Hastings, Nancy Rebal, Shannon Newby and Matthew Whitney collaborated during the second By/For residency hosted by Regent College in Vancouver, BC.

-Using imagery from Advent texts in Matthew, Luke and Revelation, Micha Boyett has written a series of poems that invite us to contemplate the scandalous, soul-wrenching beauty of Christ's coming.
+Using imagery from Biblical Advent texts, Micha Boyett has written a series of poems that invite us to contemplate the scandalous, soul-wrenching beauty of Christ's coming.

 These poems were commissioned by John Knox Presbyterian Church in Seattle, WA as part of their Advent worship experiences in December 2010.

 By/For strengthens ties between artists through shared workspace, communal meals and group dialogue during multi-week residencies.

 Encourages art patronage.

 By/For provides a conduit for churches and other faith-based groups to support artists through project patronage and hosting the art and artists in their community during an extended art tour.

 The digital artifacts of By/For projects are licensed by the artists under Creative Commons and made available on this site, allowing the art to be readily accessible worldwide.

 By/For project structure, schedule, costs and results are transparently documented and disseminated on this site, to encourage others to create new, sustainable arts ecosystems in their community.